genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 .. image:: images/MN-sites-export.png

-Methylation Navigator for regions
+Methylation navigator for regions
 +++++++++++++++++++++++++++++++++

-**Action**: to view and filter the results of analysis of differential methylation positions (DMPs).
+**Action**: to view, sort and filter the results of analysis of differential methylation regions (DMRs).

 .. image:: images/MN-regions.png

 The Methylation Navigator page contains the following sections:

-#. **Groups Information** section summarise the information on the created groups of samples to be tested
+1. **Groups Information** section summarise the information on the created groups of samples to be tested

 .. image:: images/MN-regions-group-info.png

-#. **Top Differentially Methylated Regions** table
+2. **Top Differentially Methylated Regions** table shows all the detected regions that are differentially methylated in the selected group compared to either the average of the other groups or a control group (if it is set).

 .. image:: images/MN-top-regions.png